DylanLoader/DylanLoader/README.md

 - Building some random portfolio projects: https://github.com/DylanLoader/Assorted-Porfolio-Projects
 - Building fun things with open source LLMs in my spare time

-### 📚 I’m currently learning ...

-- Graph Based ML
-- SQL/TSQL
-- Software Engineering Principles in Python

-### Things I'm Interested In
-- Graph Machine Learning
-- Financial Modelling
-- LLMs and their use for general applications
-- Dashboarding

 ### 📨 How to reach me:

 I can be reached through email any time at: dylan.loader1@ucalgary.ca